Ergotism: Prevention

 Removal of ergot bodies is done by placing the yield in a brine solution; the ergot bodies float, while the healthy grains sink.
 Infested fields must be deep-ploughed; ergot cannot germinate if buried more than one inch (2.5 cm) in soil and therefore will not release its spores into the air.
-Rotating crops using non-susceptible plants helps reduce infestations, since ergot spores live only one year.
-Crop rotation and deep tillage, such as deep mold-board ploughing, are important components in managing ergot, as many cereal crops in the 21st century are sown with a "no-till" practice (new crops are sown directly into the stubble from the previous crop to reduce soil erosion).
-Wild and escaped grasses and pastures can be mown before they flower to help limit the spread of ergot.
+Crop rotation with non-susceptible plants helps reduce infestations, since ergot spores live only one year.
+Wild and escaped grasses and pastures can be mown before they flower to help limit spread of the fungus.

 Chemical controls can also be used but are not considered economical, especially in commercial operations, and germination of ergot spores can still occur under favourable conditions even with the use of such controls.

 History

+Throughout history, at least 83 outbreaks of ergotism have been documented, particularly in Europe.
+One of the most notable incidents occurred in 944 AD in France, where ergot poisoning led to widespread hallucinations, gangrene, and convulsions.
+Another possible case is associated with the Salem witch trials in 1692, where some historians believe ergotism may have contributed to the symptoms reported by the accusers.

 Epidemics of the disease were identified throughout history, though the references in classical writings are inconclusive.
 Rye, the main vector (route) for transmitting ergotism, was not grown much around the Mediterranean.
 When Fuchs separated references to ergotism from erysipelas and other conditions in 1834, he found the earliest reference to ergotism in the Annales Xantenses for the year 857: "a great plague of swollen blisters consumed the people by a loathsome rot, so that their limbs were loosened and fell off before death".